xen2cute/BO2-Zombies-Custom-Perks/README.md

 ## Pictures of the Perk-A-Colas

-I apologise for the low quality of the pictures.
-Also, the models may change but the position should stay the same.
+The models may change but the position should stay the same.

 ### TranZit

 ![tranzit-custom-perks](https://github.com/Viren070/BO2-Zombies-Custom-Perk-Machines/raw/main/Images/TranZit/tranzit.gif)